luminus-framework/luminus/resources/md/guestbook.md

 ### Installing JDK

 Clojure runs on the JVM and requires a copy of JDK to be installed.
-IF you don't have JDK already on your system then OpenJDK is recommended and can be downloaded [here](http://www.azul.com/downloads/zulu/).
+If you don't have JDK already on your system then OpenJDK is recommended and can be downloaded [here](http://www.azul.com/downloads/zulu/).
 Note that Luminus requires JDK 8 to work with the default settings.